MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 Now that you've updated your app to use the new Notification Hubs SDK, and your back-end to push to Notification Hubs, you're all set to publish your new app.

 ## Support
-If you encounter issues with migrating your application to Azure Notification Hubs, please submit your feedback request for Android in the [Azure Notification Hubs SDK for Android](https://github.com/Azure/azure-notification-hubs-android/issues) repository, and for iOS in the [Azure Notification Hubs SDK for iOS](https://github.com/Azure/azure-notificationhubs-ios/issues).
+If you encounter issues with migrating your application to Azure Notification Hubs, please submit your feedback request in the [Azure Notification Hubs repository](https://github.com/Azure/azureNotificationHubs/issues).